 In the United States one in eight people aged 12 years or older has hearing loss in both ears.
 The challenges of living with hearing loss are profound and wide-ranging and can affect both personal and work life.

 One of the biggest issues with hearing loss is that it is mostly irreversible.
 The most common form of hearing loss is ‘sensorineural’ - this is acquired when the delicate hair cells of the inner ear (which are responsible for picking up sound) are destroyed.
 When gone, these sound collectors do not regenerate.

-The incurability of ‘sensorineural’ hearing loss is the reason why millions of dollars are spent annually on hearing aid research.
-After years of work, the hearing aid industry are currently pinning their hopes on one technology - artificial intelligence.
+The incurability of sensorineural hearing loss is the reason why millions of dollars are spent annually on hearing aid research.
+After years of work, the hearing aid industry is currently pinning their hopes on one technology - artificial intelligence.

 Widex Moment is one of the first hearing aids to enhance real-time listening using dual artificial intelligence engines.
 They have produced the first and only hearing aid in the world powered by real-time machine learning - one that can learn how a person needs to hear right in the Moment, helping them personalize their sound experience.